sonyaouthred/Divvy/README.md

 3. In order to run the server tests, move the server_test.dart file into the /test folder and follow the above instructions.
 This will only pass when you also have the backend server running on your local device.

 4. If you wish to add new tests, simply create a dart file in the test/ folder.
 Be aware that all tests in that directory will automatically be run by the CI.
-Follow the standard flutter testing syntax, as modeled by the other test files.
+The name of the file should represent what it is testing, followed by "\_test.dart".
+Tests should be placed in group()s that are relevant to what is being tested, and each individual test() should be testing a specific use case/desired output.
+Test()s should have descriptive names that represent the input and desired output.

+**IMPORTANT NOTE ON TESTS**: If you run the dates tests on your local computer, it is likely that one or more tests will fail.
+These tests fail on our local machines, but pass the GitHub CI.
+If we modify them so that they pass on our local machines, they fail on the GitHub CI.
+We are not sure why, but if you encounter this, don't worry!
+We know.
+So annoying.

 ## Release Builds